EthanSiapno/Swift100/unit1/README.md

   * Closures apply greatly to .filter and .map as well as a majority of SwiftUI (next unit)
 * Functions as parameters
   * See day 9 part 3 for notes.
+* Structs
+  * Computed properties
+    * TLDR functions but as properties
+  * Identifying property changes
+    * didSet
+    * willSet
+  * Custom Initializer
+    * Extension to keep the default memberwise initialiser AND add a custom
+  *